-The Account Settings are divided into five sections: Profile, API Access, Integrations, Logs and TM (Translation Memory).
+The Account Settings are divided into multiple sections:

-In the Profile tab, you can edit your profile details (the name and web address).
+In Account > Profile, you can edit your user's details (such as the name and email address).

 Want to enable two-factor authentication for your POEditor account?
-You can do that in the Profile tab too.
+You can do that in the 2FA section.

-Some account-level features can have their settings changed in this page too:
+Some account-level features can have their settings changed in the Preferences section:

-Translation Memory Access - grant access to administrators and/or contributors to load in your projects translations stored in your account's Translation Memory by turning the switches to YES.
+Translation Memory Access - enable this to grant access to administrators and/or contributors to load in your projects translations stored in your account's Translation Memory.

 Realtime QA Checks - enable these if you want to get notified about errors in the translation page in real time, when a translation is saved.